earlvanze/AMD-ROCm-Miner/README.md

 Dev userland for usb flash drive with full amd rocm and blockchain support.

 Kudos to Tekcomm for creating the original image.
 I forked it to archive my modifications, mostly in /root but also with the kernel update to solve the kernel panics in the original 4.13 image.
-Deleted the amdgpu-pro driver installation files to save 1.1 GB of space but since upgrading kernel to 4.16.3+ I can no longer fit it on an 8 GB drive without deleting other things that I may not need anyway.
+Deleted the amdgpu-pro driver installation files to save 1.1 GB of space but since upgrading kernel to 4.18.0 I can no longer fit it on an 8 GB drive without deleting other things that I may not need anyway.
 Feel free to slim it down further yourself.
+7.6 GB out of 9.5GB used, 6GB linux-swap partition filling up the remaining space.
+Adjust in gparted as needed.
 (https://github.com/tekcomm/AMD-rocm-rippa)

 This is alpha software.
 You agree to the user license by clicking on the video: